 There are a number of advisement pitfalls that can give students lots of grief.
 There are also things we can do to help minimize student mistakes.
 The current General Education requirements can be found on the web.
 The requirements are also available in many University publications.
 You can check for classes that are closed through C.L.A.S.S.
 C.L.A.S.S. can be accessed through eCampus.

 1. Except for first semester freshmen NEVER advise a student without reviewing the transcript.
 Students’ memories of what they have taken are notoriously unreliable.
 Student transcripts are available in C.L.A.S.S.
-If, for some reason, you do not have access to the transcript, call the Office of Academic Services (x3150) and someone will make it available electronically or FAX one to you.
-If a student is a brand new transfer student don’t give academic advice without seeing the evaluation of credits on the transcript.
-If neither you nor the student has the transcript call Admissions (x3050) and someone will FAX you a copy.
+The evaluation of transfer credits can be found on eCampus.
+Open eSass and under Admissions open Transfer Credit Entry.
 Trust the transcript.
 If a student thinks something should be on the transcript that is not there please send them to the Office of Academic Servicess.

 2. Monitor General Education requirements carefully.
 Every year we have a number of students who cannot graduate because they are missing one or more required classes.
 Each one swears they were never informed of the rules.
 While it is their responsibility, remind them every semester what requirements are still to be met.

 3. If a student tells you they have Advanced Placement or transfer credits they haven’t sent in yet, push them to have an official report or transcript sent to Admissions.
 Otherwise they might end up taking a class at Adelphi and receiving no credit.
 Ask to see an unofficial report or transcript to double check students’ memory.